nbogie/academy-express-api-starter-js/README.md

 Set a breakpoint in the margin of any JS file, and use run-and-debug (ctrl-shift-d)'s `Run and Debug` button to start express.
 Bear in mind that a breakpoint set in a request handler won't cause express to pause until a matching request comes in!

+## Documenting your API

+An simple example swagger document can be found in `openapi-docs/openapi.json`.

+If you don't need it, it can be safely deleted.

+[A more thorough example repo](https://github.com/nbogie/demo-express-api-with-swagger-jsdoc-and-ui/) is available and recommended for those wanting to learn how to maintain and serve documentation alongside their API.

 ## Getting started coding

 -   [Flavio Copes' Express Handbook](https://www.freecodecamp.org/news/the-express-handbook/)